indigo-dc/opie/doc/source/installation.rst

 ============

 opie depends on the OpenStack Compute (nova) version that you are using.
-Currently it is only tested with OpenStack Compute Liberty (version 12.0.X), so you need to ensure that you are running that specific version.
+Currently it is only tested with OpenStack Compute Netwton (version 14), so you need to ensure that you are running that specific version.

 Installation via Ubuntu/Debian packages